Unlawful Detainer/ Evictions

 - A: No. Nothing in the orders relieves a tenant from the obligation or liability to pay rent.

-Q-3: HOW CAN I FILE PAPERS WITH THE COURT WHEN THE COURTHOUSE IS CLOSED?
+Q-3: HOW CAN I FILE PAPERS WITH THE COURT?

 - A: You can file your papers electronically (online) or by depositing the documents at the drop box outside any courthouse.
 If you need to file an Answer (or response) to an Unlawful Detainer Complaint, you can use the Guide and File system found under the Self-Help tab and accessed by this link.
 You may also contact the Self-Help Center for information at (831)-647-5800 X 3005 or by email at firstname.lastname@example.org.